BetinaCojan/Medieval-Battle-Game/README.md

 # Medieval-Battle-Game

 Medieval Battle Game is a 2D platform game made in Unity, using c# programming language.
 The story of the warriors who want to save the medieval village from the enemies of the cursed and dark forest.
-There are implementations such as character selection, various weapons, diverse and complex settings, multiple levels, different types of enemies, etc.
+There are implementations such as character selection, various weapons, diverse and complex settings, multiple levels, different types of enemies etc.

 ## Screenshots